gruntfutuk/codecoach/week5/sqlite_in_shell.md

 # WEEK 5 class

-Introduction to sqlite for the creation and manipulation of databases.
-Sqlite is the most widely used database system in the world (probably the most used application overall) as it is included on all Android and iPhones as well as many other devices.
+Introduction to `sqlite` for the creation and manipulation of databases.
+Sqlite is the most widely used database system in the world (probably the most used application overall) as it is included on all Android and iPhones as well as many other devices including in highly regulated environments where integrity and stability are key.

 It is lite in the sense that it is a small, fast and powerful application that is usually embedded into applications/systems rather than because it lacks capabilities.